 10. Give reverse mentoring a try

 Gen Z and millennials make up around 38% of the global workforce, and this number will increase to 58% by 2030.
-This breed of highly mobile and technologically adept employees possesses a different set of qualities, attributes, and expectations, and acknowledging them is essential to sustaining high employee retention rates in the long run.
+This breed of highly mobile and technologically adept employees have a different set of qualities, attributes, and expectations, and acknowledging them is key to keeping these employees long term.

-Reverse mentorship programs are an innovative and highly effective way to provide young employees with the transparency and recognition they seek from management.
-It also helps get rid of the disconnect between the different generations of employees, offers leaders a fresh perspective on their business, and facilitates the transfer of digital skills.
+Reverse mentorship programs are a highly effective way to provide young employees with the face time and recognition they want from management.
+It also helps get rid of the disconnect between the different generations of employees, offers leaders a fresh perspective on their business, and helps with digital skill transfer.

 Why is employee retention important?